qelectrotech/qelectrotech-doc/source/users/schema/basics/polygon.rst

 Add new point to polygon
 ########################

-1. Right click on the place from the edges/lines of the polygon where the new porint should be created.
+1. Right click on the place from the edges/lines of the polygon where the new point should be created.
 2. Select the option **Add a point** to create the new point at the polygon.

 .. figure:: /_external/_images/en/qet_polygon/qet_polygon_add_point.png